ObjectModules/deploy/[Mapping]-Concept.md

 * `Your Data`
 * `A best food on library for you`

 To simplify on the method of making the diagram, here we just put the word `info` to identify each of them.
+Basically it can be any word you want as long it represent the item as listed above.

 ##Identification
 ```
 * Hungry will become an entry point